 Dr. Beck’s philosophy of patient care is one that was cultivated during his residency and fellowship training.
 He believes in a shared effort with patients, families and other health care providers to create the best treatment course and maximize results for each patient.

 Dr. Beck received his undergraduate education from the University of Notre Dame and his medical degree from University of Washington School of Medicine in Seattle.
 He completed his residency in orthopaedic surgery at Geisinger Medical Center, a level one trauma center serving Central Pennsylvania.
 Dr. Beck received further subspecialty training in a Hand and Upper Extremity Fellowship at University of California Irvine, which included a focus in microsurgery, complex elbow surgery and shoulder arthroplasty.
 He is an active contributor to the orthopaedic field, publishing many research articles, authoring orthopaedic text book chapters and presenting research at both national and international meetings.
-Dr. Beck is board eligible for the American Board of Orthopaedic Surgery.
+Dr. Beck is board certified for the American Board of Orthopaedic Surgery.
 He is a member of the American Society of Surgery for the Hand and the American Academy of Orthopaedic Surgeons.
 He is an affiliate physician with Overlake Hospital Medical Center, Evergreen Hospital Medical Center and Swedish Medical Center.
 In addition to the surgeries of the hand, Dr. Beck focuses his practice on complex elbow surgery.

 Clinical Focus: Surgical and non-surgical treatment of the hand, wrist, and elbow, complex hand, wrist and elbow trauma, arthritis of the hand, wrist, and elbow, nerve compression of the upper extremity, wrist and elbow arthroscopy, endoscopic carpal tunnel and endoscopic cubital tunnel release, contractures of the hand, wrist and elbow.

 Dr. Beck’s curriculum vitae can be accessed here » Dr. Beck-CV